A Bird Story

 While it is set in the same universe as To The Moon, A Bird Story is a standalone narrative with its own beginning and end.
 It is a very short experience with minimal interaction and no dialogue, but the beautiful music and thought-provoking scenes make it worthwhile.
 It’s definitely not going to be everyone’s cup of tea, though, so don’t expect it to be a To The Moon sequel.

-Gameplay: Short and linear with very little interaction.
+Gameplay: The game is short and linear, with very little interaction.

-Graphics: The same 16-bit style as To The Moon.
+Graphics: The visuals follow the same 16-bit style as To The Moon.

-Sound: No voice acting, but the soundtrack is beautiful
+Sound: The game features no voice acting, but the soundtrack is beautiful

 Summary 7.3 Great